soramitsu/iroha2-block-explorer-backend/README.md

 DTOs are described at [api.ts](./api.ts).

+> **Warning**
+>
+> Some DTOs (most of them) may contain bigints.
+If there are numbers greater than JavaScript's native `number` can fit (`f64`), then native `JSON` decoder will throw an error.
+You should decode DTOs with some special JSON-decoder than is fine with bigints, e.g. https://www.npmjs.com/package/json-bigint

 - `GET /` - web server health check.
 Returns 200 OK.

 - **TODO** `GET /blocks`